-Due to technical reasons in the years 2017-2020 it was impossible to get the task validity in WPRS.
-When the new WPRS system is in place it will use the rule written above.
-Currently Ta is calculated in the following way:
+Due to technical reasons in the years 2017-2021 it was impossible to get the task validity in WPRS.
+After December 01, 2021 the new WPRS uses the rule written above.
+Before that Ta is calculated in the following way: